cmu-odml/cmu-odml.github.io/labs/04_pruning.md

 plt.show()
 ```

-Discussion
+Part I Discussion
 ---
-- Choose two of the plots, describe the trends they depict, and compare and contrast the plots.
+- Describe two trends depicted in your plots, and compare and contrast them.
 Are there trends that you expected, or didn't expect, based on discussions and lectures in class, and/or your experience?
 For example, is there a clear drop-off in performance at a certain sparsity level, and does that change across methods?
-Do latency and space on disk correspond to your expectations, why or why not?
+Do latency and space on disk correspond to your expectations, and why or why not?

+Part II: Your Model, Device, and Data
+---

+In this section, you will repeat the simple experiments from Part I on your own model, device, and data.
+Additionally, you will choose two of three options for practical benefits to your pruned model's accuracy and latency.

+8. Required: Repeat Question 6 for your model, on your device and with your data.
+9. Required: Repeat Question 7 for your model, on your device and with your data.

+For Questions 8 and 9, you may use a different sparsity level, higher or lower than 33%, if it makes sense for your settings.
+Make sure to report any changes you made and why you made them.
+Additionally, report any challenges encountered measuring latency or storage on your device.
+If repeatedly training your model is infeasible, you may use a simplified model or train for fewer epochs, adjusting learning rate accordingly.

+### Pick two of three
+10. Implement a structured pruning technique.
+You may prune dimensions of matrices, attention heads, entire layers, etc. Describe your strategy and report the results in a table, adjusting the "sparsity rate" column and as needed.

+11. Conduct a sensitivity analysis of pruning (structured or unstructured) different components of your model.
+For instance, what happens to your model's performance when you prune input embeddings vs hidden layer weights?
+Do earlier layers seem more or less important than later layers?
+You are not required to conduct a thorough study, but you should be able to draw a couple concrete conclusions.

+12. Export and run your unpruned and a diverse sample of your pruned models on ONNX runtime.
+Check out [the PyTorch ONNX docs](https://pytorch.org/docs/stable/onnx.html) and [this page](https://pytorch.org/tutorials/advanced/super_resolution_with_onnxruntime.html) for reference.
+Did you run into any challenges?
+Do you see latency benefits?
+Was anything surprising?
+Report inference latency and discuss.

+Part II Discussion
+---
+- Describe at least two trends observations from Part II.
+Are there trends that you expected, or didn't expect, based on discussions and lectures in class, and/or your experience?
-- In 4-5 sentences, pose one small follow-up experiment that you might run, based on these initial results.
+- In 4-5 sentences, pose one small follow-up experiment that you might run, based on your initial results.
 Your motivation (based on these results), hypothesis and methodology for testing that hypothesis should be clear.
 You do not need to run the experiment.
-(This can overlap with extra credit, if you choose to implement extra credit.)
+(This can overlap with extra credit, if you choose to implement it.)

 Extra Credit
 ---
 #### 1. Implement a custom pruning method [1 point]
 Implement an additional pruning method, and report your results.
-For example, you might implement structured pruning, second-order pruning, or anything else.
+For example, you might implement second-order pruning, or another structured pruning method such as [CoFi](https://github.com/princeton-nlp/cofipruning).
 Be creative!
 In order to get full credit, you must clearly describe your approach, and why you think it should work (but it doesn't have to work better than L1 magnitude pruning, as long as it's well-motivated).
 You should apply your approach in the iterative magnitude pruning paradigm, perform multiple iterations of pruning, and plot the results.
 Discuss how these results compare to the other methods you implemented in this lab.

 #### 2. Combining quantization and pruning [1 point]
 Combine quantization from Lab 2 with iterative magnitude pruning from this lab, and report your results in terms of accuracy and size on disk.
 You can combine the approaches however you wish, but to get full credit you must clearly describe what type of quantization you used and how exactly you combined the approaches, why you think that should work, and discuss your results.
 You only have to report results for one sparsity level.